Skip to Content

 • D2L Course Prep Guide — Provides faculty with clarity on what to review in D2L before exporting a course for migration, including steps to prep content, files, assignments, and gradebook settings to support a smoother migration.

-Have a unique course type or process that doesn’t fit neatly into the migration phases?
-Need to archive something for longer than three years?
-Other specific requests?
+Have a unique course request that doesn’t fit neatly on the Migration Tracker or a need to archive something for longer than three years?
+Use the Canvas Migration Special Request Form.

 Canvas Custom Workflow Request